lenincompres/lenodeJS/README.md

   }
 })
 ```
 You may also pass `.json` and/or `.css` files as model and style to create a Lenode.
-Once created, subnodes can be accessed as well as their methods as properties. `myNode.buttonEnter.onclick = foo;` or `myNode.divInfo.addClass('selected');`, etc.
+Subnodes can be accessed as well as their methods and properties. `myNode.buttonEnter.onclick = foo;` or `myNode.divInfo.addClass('selected');`, etc.

 Lenodes can also be add to another indicating a parent node and a name: `new Lenode(model, style, name, parent)` or from a parent node, by invoking the `add` method: `parentNode.add(childLenode, name)`.